IN THIS SECTION

 Planetary mineralogy has emerged in the past ten years as an exciting area of geological studies, and IU is actively involved in a variety of areas of planetary geology and mineralogy.
-We are actively involved in the development of a miniaturized X-ray diffraction/X-ray fluorescence instrument, and our instrument, named CheMin, has been selected by NASA for inclusion on the 2009 Mars Science Laboratory.
+As part of a team led by David Blake at NASA JPL, we developed "CheMin," a miniaturized X-ray diffraction/X-ray fluorescence instrument.
+CheMin is now on board the 2009 Mars Science Laboratory Curiosity.
 Our laboratory studies of possible Martian surface minerals have been quite successful, and our studies have shown that water-bearing minerals such as clays and zeolites can exist on the surface of Mars in a hydrated state.
 These studies are integral to understanding where water is on the Martian surface.

 Students interested in mineralogical research of any kind, particularly clay and zeolite mineralogy, may apply for M.S. and Ph.D. programs.
 Graduate student opportunities are often available in research projects that provide student fee remission and research assistantships.
 In addition, the Grassmann Fellowship is periodically available for exceptional students working towards their Ph.D. degree.
 Post-doctoral positions are also often available.
 Please contact any of the listed faculty for more information.

 For inforamtion on the Grassman Fellowship contact David Bish